GSA/search-gov-website/admin-center/content/rss.md

 * You can click on the 'Preview' option to see the content we have indexed for each of your RSS feeds.

 When you [provide us with your YouTube channel]({{ site.baseurl }}/admin-center/content/youtube.html), we'll automatically index the RSS feed for your YouTube channel.

-For any feeds that you've extended with a contributor, publisher, or subject [Dublin Core](http://dublincore.org/documents/dcmi-terms/) property, searchers may narrow results by these facets in the [sidebar]({{ site.baseurl }}/admin-center/display/display-overview.html) on the results page.